MLDERES/ISYS58603/README.md

-# ISYS5713
+# ISYS58603 - Advanced Data Management

-This repository represents the assignments that are part of ISYS 5713 - Special Projects in Advanced Data Management with Python.
+This repository represents the assignments that are part of ISYS 58603 - Advanced Data Management

 ## Independent Assignments